-I love asters for the cheerful notes they add to my garden in summer.
+I love asters (Aster spp.) for the cheerful notes they add to my garden in summer.
 Generally they’re low maintenance plants and it’s easy to grow asters from seed.
-There are about 180 species (Asteraceae), which make for a great variety of colors.
 They resemble daisies with their star-shaped heads and they attract butterflies.
 Aster is a genus of plants in the Asteraceae family.
 There are about 180 species of asters in total.

 Getting the right moisture level is the key with them; too little or too much water and they may not flower properly.
 So just keep an eye on them to spot any issues early on, especially when they’re young.

 When you grow asters outside or in containers, be sure to give them 1-2 inches of mulch to prevent the soil from drying out too much.